 Risk management is not just risk avoidance.
 Risk Services encourages consideration of both positive and negative outcomes when assessing risk.
 Risk assessments can vary in complexity.
 Different assessment tools will be more or less suitable based on the activity under consideration.

-- The toolbox offers more complex and structured risk assessment tools utilizing Excel spreadsheets to guide the user through in-depth risk assessments.
+The Activity or Event Risk Assessment Questionnaire can be used for smaller scale activities and events.
+The toolbox offers more complex and structured risk assessment tools utilizing Excel spreadsheets to guide the user through in-depth risk assessments.

 Guided Risk Assessment

-1 – Define the Objective
+1-Define the Objective

 Define what the activity or undertaking being assessed is meant to accomplish.
 Think of how an undertaking supports the mission of the university, division or unit.
 If it seems to be a higher-risk activity, then carefully consider what the underlying objective of the activity is.
 If a much safer or less risky activity would achieve the same objective, then that activity may be a better choice.

-2 – Define the Activity
+2-Define the Activity

 A more detailed description of the activity will allow for a more meaningful risk assessment.
 Consider the who, what, where, when and how of the activity.

-3 – Consider Negative Outcomes
+3-Consider Negative Outcomes

 What could go wrong?
 Consider the potential negative outcomes of the activity, for example:

-- What harm–physical, psychological or social–could come to the participants?
+What harm–physical, psychological or social–could come to the participants?

-- What property–owned by the university or owned by someone else–could be damaged?
+What property–owned by the university or owned by someone else–could be damaged?

-- Is there any personal information that may be gathered and at risk for exposure?
+Is there any personal information that may be gathered and at risk for exposure?

-- Have all agreements been reviewed and signed by the proper contracting office?
+Have all agreements been reviewed and signed by the proper contracting office?

-- Are minors or volunteers involved?
+Are minors or volunteers involved?

-- Is the activity taking place in a foreign or remote location?
+Is the activity taking place in a foreign or remote location?

-- What is the reputational risk?
+What is the reputational risk?

-- What is the financial risk?
+What is the financial risk?

 Consider the potential negative outcomes of the activity in two dimensions: severity and frequency.